Anna Gamel |

 When it comes to shopping at CVS vs. Walgreens, you may be tempted to just hit whichever store is more convenient.
 But if both CVS and Walgreens are nearby, which one is the cheaper option?

 Sure, there are certain items that are best to buy at CVS and items you should always buy at Walgreens.
-But in a side-by-side price comparison, we actually found that Walgreens was cheaper for every household item we checked.
+But ask a couponer, and you'll find no hotter debate than which drugstore is their favorite.

-Also, CVS doesn’t allow coupons to be used on any CVS curbside pickup orders, so that alone might make a trip to Walgreens worth it.
-Your choice might also depend on what’s on sale that week, but we’ve got all the insider tips on how to shop CVS vs. Walgreens to get the best prices on everything.
+You may have a favorite, or maybe you shop both and choose based on what’s on sale that week.
+Either way, we’ve got all the insider tips on how to shop CVS vs. Walgreens to get the best prices on everything.

 For more smart shopping tips and savings hacks, download the KCL app or text HACKS to 57299.

 There are many ways to save money when shopping at either CVS or Walgreens.
-But when finding out which store has better money-saving benefits, it may be a toss-up that depends on your personal preferences.
+But while deciding which store has better money-saving benefits, it may be a toss-up that depends on your personal preferences.

 Everyday Prices